LukeAlousis/HouseSale/README.md

 ```

 ## Testing the contract
 Information for the tests can be found at https://github.com/LukeAlousis/HouseSale/blob/master/testing.md.
-To launch the tests follow the instructions below.
+To launch the tests, in your terminal, make sure you are in the repo folder and follow the instructions below.

 ### Enter the Truffle development environment
 ```